wafflestomper/Scheduler_v2/progress_log.md

 The view students feature is now working correctly, allowing filtering by grade level and search by name.

+## 2025-03-16 12:30 - Implemented Student Detail View and Admin Reports

+Enhanced the student management capabilities with the following features:

+1. **Student Detail View**:
+   - Created a detailed view for individual student information
+   - Added student personal data display
+   - Implemented schedule display for the student
+   - Added navigation breadcrumbs for improved user experience

+2. **Student Management**:
+   - Implemented edit functionality for student records
+   - Added delete capability with confirmation page
+   - Created proper form validation for student data

+3. **Administrative Reports**:
+   - Added a comprehensive reporting dashboard
+   - Implemented enrollment statistics by grade level
+   - Created course enrollment reporting with class size analytics
+   - Added teacher workload reporting
+   - Integrated data visualization charts using Chart.js
+   - Added sortable tables with DataTables

+4. **UI Improvements**:
+   - Enhanced navigation with reports link
+   - Improved student listing with direct links to student details
+   - Added consistent breadcrumb navigation throughout the application
+   - Implemented responsive design for all new pages

+These enhancements provide administrators with better tools for managing student data and gaining insights into the school's enrollment and scheduling metrics.

 ## Next Steps

 ### Testing